TiberiuWSJ/Scene-Classification-Computer-Vision/README.md

 	return etichete_generate;
 }
 ```
-The final accuracy for the first project is:
+The final accuracy for the first experiment is:

 ![print function](random_acc.png "Acc for random")